In this article:

 Define the letter

 The first step in creating the letter for your template is to choose between the two available template types, indicated by the gray buttons below:

 For details on how to create the actual letters in either format, please see the following articles:

 Default label and envelope templates

 You can also select a default label or envelope template.
 These settings can be changed when a template is used for a specific mailing, and they are also handy for Acknowledgment templates.
 For example, if you always print envelopes with pledge reminders, you can set that in the letter template and then you won't need to reset it for each batch of pledge reminder letters you send.

 Several example templates are provided for your reference in the Examples section of the Letter Templates page.
 You can clone these templates and make them your own, or mark them as archived.

 NOTE: Cloning is useful when you're using the same Word doc with different content in the Letter Content and/or P.S Content fields.
 If you're not using those fields, it's just as easy to create a new template with a similar Word file.

 To use one of the example templates, navigate to the letter template you want to copy and click Clone:

 You will then see that a copy of that letter template has been placed in your Active folder:

 Now you can open the template by clicking Edit:

-If you want to get a template out of the way but don't want to fully delete it, you can mark it Archived, which will move it from the Active to the Archived tab.
+If you want to get a template or an example template out of the way but don't want to fully delete it, you can mark it Archived, which will move it from the Active to the Archived tab.